dougdonohoe/ddpoker/README-DEV.md

 This code base was originally written over 20 years ago, beginning in 2002.
 The majority of DD Poker was written from 2004-2007, with sporadic updates after that.
-The original JDK was 1.5.
+The original JDK was 1.5 (aka Java 5).

-Most of our dependencies (Swing, Hibernate, Wicket, Jetty, Tomcat, log4j, etc.) have been updated to the latest versions that work with Java 17.
+Amazingly, nearly all of our dependencies (Swing, Hibernate, Wicket, Jetty, Tomcat, log4j, etc.) have been updated to the latest versions that work with Java 17.
+The only exception is `HSQLDB`, which we currently have at 1.8.0.10.
+The latest is 2.7.4, but this requires updating existing databases, which we don't want to deal with at this time.

-That said, amazingly, it all still seems to work.
-If anybody wants to start upgrading dependencies, we are happy to take PRs.

 ### Modules